brotzeit/rustic/README.md

 If you have problems try it with `rustup component add --toolchain nightly clippy`.

 Use `rustic-cargo-clippy` to view the results in a derived compilation mode.

+# Rustfix

+`rustic-cargo-rustfix` runs rustfix, but it seems it's not very mature at this point.
+It would be a lot more helpful if we had an indicator for fixable errors and if it would be possible to run rustfix on a single file.

 # Org-babel